 An Entrepreneur Figures Out What Truly Matters

-Murray signed up for one of my group coaching workshop and a personal success coaching programs because he hated his job and hoped to create a new purpose driven life and career.
+When he signed up for a 5-week group coaching workshop, he told me hated his job, and hoped to create a new purpose-driven life and career.

-As his success coach, one of the first things I asked him was to do was draw up a list of ten things he wanted to create over the next five weeks to ten years.
-Then I asked him to pick one result that he wanted to create during the five weeks of the course as a practice project.
+One of the first things I asked workshop participants to do was draw up a list of ten things they wanted to create over the next five weeks to ten years.
+Then I asked them to pick one small, concrete result to create during the five weeks of the course, as a practice project.

 What If You Don’t Know What You Really Want To Create?

-At the second session, a week later, Murray was frustrated.
+At the second session, a week later, Murray’s smile was gone, and he confessed that he was frustrated.

-They were all, he sheepishly told us, things he thought would make his wife or his parents happy.
+They were all, Murray sheepishly told us, things he thought would make his wife or his parents happy.
+But not himself.

-Murray was frustrated and anxious about his failure to clarify what he wanted.
+Murray was deeply frustrated, and anxious about his failure to clarify what he wanted.

 Digging Deeper To Discover What Really Matters